jackyicu/jackyicu.github.io/_posts/2019-07-25-shadowsocks-on-debian.markdown

 `ping 0.0.0.0 # your server ip`

-Destroy the server is the connection is lost.
+Destroy the server if the connection is lost.

 #  Install shadowsocks-libev
 1. Installation